Offer Strategy

 Body Contouring: Competitive market and client results hinge on too many variables.

-Sexual Health: Niche services that are best introduced in-clinic.
+Sexual Health: Niche services that are best introduced in the clinic.

 Acne Treatments: Niche service.
 Not a universal entry point.